linlinqi/BlueBeacon/Pods/ReactiveCoreBluetooth/README.md

 The `cacheDurationForDevices` setting allows you to change how long to wait while trying to connect to a device.
 The default is 5 seconds.

 The `cachePollingInterval` setting allows you to change how frequently the cache is polled for expired devices.
 The default is 3 seconds.

+### Connect on Discovery

+The `connectOnDiscovery` setting allows you to specify whether you want to connect to the device before it is added to the available devices signal.
+Some BLE devices need a connection to provide a name, while others might behave differently or cease advertising themselves once a connection is initiated.

 ## Contributors